Cross-Border Payments

 • Incorrect IBAN

-Banks don’t take risks with incomplete data.
-If something doesn’t match exactly, the payment gets paused.
+Banks do not take risks with incomplete data.
+If something does not match exactly, the payment is paused or returned.

 • AML (Anti-Money Laundering) screening